qgis/QGIS-Documentation/source/docs/training_manual/forestry/forest_maps.rst

 * Uncheck :guilabel:`Background`.
 * Resize the arrow image to a size that looks good on the small map.

-The basic map composer is ready, now you want to make use of the Atlas tool to generate as many detail maps in this format as you consider necessary.
+The basic map layout is ready, now you want to make use of the Atlas tool to generate as many detail maps in this format as you consider necessary.

 |basic| |FA| Creating an Atlas Coverage